TillF/WASA-SED/docs/index.md

 <a name="neitsch-et-al-2002"></a>
 Neitsch, S.L., Arnold, J.G., Kiniry, J.R., Williams, J.R., King, K.W.
 (2002): Soil and Water Assessment Tool.
 Theoretical Documentation, Version 2000.
 Published by Texas Water Resources Institute, TWRI Report TR-191.

+<a name="rottler-2017"></a>
+Rottler, E. (2017): Implementation of a snow routine into the hydrological model WASA-SED and its validation in a mountainous catchment.
+MSc Thesis, University Potsdam, Germany.
+To be published on https://publishup.uni-potsdam.de/opus4-ubp/home).

 <a name="williams-1995"></a>
 Williams, J. (1995): The EPIC Model.
 In: Singh, V. P. (Eds.): Computer Models of Watershed Hydrology.
 Water Resources Publications, Highlands Ranch, CO., pp. 909-1000.